-Complex Regional Pain Syndrome: Signs and Treatments: Pinnacle Pain and Spine: Interventional Pain Medicine Physician
+Complex Regional Pain Syndrome: Signs and Treatments

 Complex regional pain syndrome (CRPS) is an umbrella term that describes damage to or malfunction of the central and peripheral nervous systems, one that generates prolonged pain and inflammation of a limb (hands, arms, legs or feet), usually after an injury.